PANS PANDAS & Food Restriction/Avoidance

 Adding Accommodations for Restrictive Eating to an IEP

 One can include accommodations and goals for restrictive eating in an IEP.
 Feeding therapy is a related service for an IEP as per case law and guidance from OSEP.
 Feeding therapy support at school is essential if the family does not have a private feeding or cognitive-behavioral therapist.
 If one has a private therapist, communication between the doctor, therapists, the school, and family is critical.
-Some families and private feeding therapists may feel that providing supports instead of creating goals at school and then working on goals outside of school may be more effective.
+Some families and private feeding therapists may feel that providing support instead of creating goals at school and working on goals outside of school may be more effective.
 The key is to be consistent in approach.
 Eating disorders and the therapy can be stressful enough; the addition of other PANS symptoms can be overwhelming.
 It may be more appropriate to focus on socialization and fun and provide a break during lunch rather than implementing feeding therapy during lunch.
 Also, it may be more effective to master strategies at home before generalizing to the school environment.

 Strategies for School